TRAVEL DESTINATION Dunedin, Otago, South Island, New Zealand

 The oldest: Dunedin is a students city with New Zealand’s oldest university (founded in 1869).
 It’s known as a city of culture and education.

 The steepest: Baldwin Street (North East Valley) is considered the world’s steepest residential street with the incline of 35% (19°) at its maximum.

 The only: Larnach Castle was built in 1871 and is the only castle in New Zealand.
 It’s located on the hills of Otago Peninsula and surrounded by beautifully maintained gardens and also offers great panoramic views.

 TRAVEL TIP: Do rent a car if you have the chance.
 Dunedin as a city is quite beautiful and there are many attractions that can be explored by foot or by local transport.
-However, being truly mobile will make such a difference in the whole experience, as you’ll be able to explore the beautiful landscape, wildlife and hidden gems that can only be found past the strict city limits.
+However, being truly mobile will make such a difference in the whole experience.
+You’ll be able to explore the beautiful landscape, wildlife and hidden gems that can only be found past the strict city limits.

 Pin for later